 The Walk to Emmaus offers today’s disciples a parallel opportunity to rediscover Christ’s presence in their lives, to gain fresh understanding of God’s transforming grace, and to form friendships that foster faith and support spiritual maturity.
 While Emmaus provides a pathway to the mountaintop of God’s love, it also supports pilgrims’ return to the world in the power of the Spirit to share the love they have received with a hurtful and hurting world.

 What is the structure and organization?

-The Walk to Emmaus® is grounded theologically and institutionally in The Upper Room ministry unit of the General Board of Discipleship of The United Methodist Church.
+The Walk to Emmaus is ecumenical.
+It is is grounded theologically and institutionally in The Upper Room ministry unit of the General Board of Discipleship of The United Methodist Church.

-However, The Walk to Emmaus is ecumenical.
-The program invites and involves the participation of Christians of many denominations.
+Since the Walk to Emmaus is ecumenical, the program invites and involves the participation of Christians of many denominations.
 Emmaus is ecumenical not only because members of many denominations participate, but because Emmaus seeks to foster Christian unity and to reinforce the whole Christian community.
 This is one of the great strengths and joys of the Emmaus movement.